GeyserMC/GeyserWiki/docs/geyser/translations.md

 You must restart Geyser for the changes to apply.

-## Modifying/Adding Minecraft Java translations
+## Modifying/Adding Minecraft Java translations {#modifyingadding-minecraft-java-translations}
 Geyser also downloads the Minecraft Java translations from Mojang's servers and sends them to Bedrock clients when needed.
 To modify these, open the `overrides` subfolder in the `locales` folder.
 Then, place your modified `.json` files in the `overrides` folder.
 You can also add custom Java translation strings to that json file.